How much do employers know about how blind people perform specific job tasks?

 [2.7% of employers answered correctly]

-People with low vision could use a tool like a task lamp, or they could employ various techniques, such as turning bills upside down to see the larger print on the back or storing the cash drawer in a viewable position.
-The most common non-visual technique for cashiers is the use of a talking device to identify bills.
-There are even apps for cell phones that serve this purpose!
+People with low vision could employ various techniques, such as turning bills upside down to see the larger print on the back or using a portable electronic video magnifier.
+A non-visual technique for cashiers is the use of a talking device to identify bills.
+There are many apps for cell phones that also serve this purpose.
 Coins can be identified by touch, and some people use different folding techniques to differentiate bill denominations.
 The keys of the cash register can be memorized, and talking cash registers for people who are blind are available.
 Mental math or a talking calculator can be used to make change if a talking cash register is not available.
 Some accessible apps provide point of sale functions for iDevices.